sandy-lee29/portfolio/README.md

 ## Hi, I'm Sangmin (or Sandy)! <br>
 I'm a data analyst passionate about uncovering insights and driving impact across product, strategy, and operations.
-I'm currently completing my <a href="https://macss.berkeley.edu/">Master's in Computational Social Science</a> at UC Berkeley, where I focus on applying data analytics, machine learning, and data storytelling to solve real-world problems.<br><br>
+I'm currently completing my [Master's in Computational Social Science](https://macss.berkeley.edu/) at UC Berkeley, where I focus on applying data analytics, machine learning, and data storytelling to solve real-world problems.<br>
-Before grad school, I worked as a Business Analyst at the world's 3rd busiest international airport, where I used SQL, Tableau, and Advanced Excel to analyze large-scale aviation data, forecast demand, and build dashboards that supported new route development and real-time performance tracking.<br><br>
+Before grad school, I worked as a Business Analyst at the world's 3rd busiest international airport, where I used SQL, Tableau, and Advanced Excel to analyze large-scale aviation data, forecast demand, and build dashboards that supported new route development and real-time performance tracking.<br>
 At Berkeley, I was trained to own the full analytics lifecycle, from data engineering and modeling to deployment and insight delivery.
 I've led end-to-end analytics projects across private and public sectors.
-At FocusKPI, I built an AI-powered app review pipeline and dashboard that identified churn drivers from 10k+ reviews, helping product teams prioritize feature improvements and shape product roadmaps.
-For my capstone, I partnered with the Berkeley Police Department to build a GIS-based patrol zone optimization tool, now adopted for strategic planning.
-In both projects, I've built scalable pipelines, designed custom metrics, and delivered insights via self-serve dashboards for non-technical stakeholders.<br><br>
+At [FocusKPI](https://www.focuskpi.com/), I built an [AI-powered app review pipeline and dashboard](https://www.youtube.com/watch?v=NK6nVT0ubZw) that identified churn drivers from 10k+ reviews, helping product teams prioritize feature improvements and shape product roadmaps.
+For my capstone, I partnered with the [Berkeley Police Department](https://bpd-transparency-initiative-berkeleypd.hub.arcgis.com/) to build a [GIS-based patrol zone optimization tool](https://drive.google.com/file/d/1GJc5lvHSB6qTAfGMJtgMgJdN7yne0bsp/view), now adopted for strategic planning.
+In both projects, I've built scalable pipelines, designed custom metrics, and delivered insights via self-serve dashboards for non-technical stakeholders.<br>
-At MaCSS, I've also contributed to research projects that advance data-driven policymaking in California, including topics on housing displacement, gender disparities in labor market, and misinformation on social media.<br><br>
+At MaCSS, I've also contributed to research projects that advance data-driven policymaking in California, including topics on housing displacement, gender disparities in labor market, and misinformation on social media.<br>
-Ultimately, I'm drawn to roles where I can apply technical rigor to meaningful challenges — whether improving user experiences in tech or advancing social impact in public policy.
-With experience working across both domains, I bring a unique ability to translate complex data into real-world impact — across people, products, and policy.
+Ultimately, I'm drawn to roles where I can apply technical rigor to meaningful challenges, whether improving user experiences in tech or advancing social impact in public policy.
+With experience working across both domains, I bring a unique ability to translate complex data into real-world impact across people, products, and policy.

 ## Work